vk8459698/YOLO-VOC/README.md

 * Batchnorm layers in yolo specific 4 convolutional layers added
 * Learning rate of 1E-2 ended up being too high in my experiments so I changed it to 1E-3(without warmup) and then decaying by factor of 0.5 after 50,75,100, 125 epochs.
 * Other hyper-parameters have directly been picked from paper and have not been tuned.
-* With linear prediciton layers, I was only getting mAP of ~52% .
-With following changes that increased to ~58%
 * Sigmoid for box predictions. `use_sigmoid` parameter in config
 * 1x1 conv layers for yolo prediction layers instead of fc layers. `use_conv` parameter in config
 * To get the same prediction layers as paper, set `use_conv` and `use_sigmoid` as False in config.

 ## For modifications
 * In case you have GPU which does not support 64 batch size, you can use a smaller batch size like 16 and then have `acc_steps` in config set as 4.